ABOVE: Ficus virgata from the NATURALIS online herbarium.

 - In virgata the leaf base is normally V shaped (attenuate) whereas with F. tinctoria the base is normally flattish.

 - In virgata the twigs are normally smooth without hairs but F. tinctoria may have sparse hairs on the twigs

-Range: Very widespread from Myanmar east to the Pacific Islands and south to Australia.
-Abundant in the Philippines, Sulawesi, New Guinea and the Solomons but a mystery fig in Borneo most likely to occur on one of the small east coast islands.
+Range: Very widespread from Taiwan and the Philippines east to the Solomon Islands and south to Australia.
+Abundant in the Philippines (excluding Palawan), Sulawesi, New Guinea and the Solomons but a mystery fig in Borneo most likely to occur on one of the small east coast islands in the Makassar Strait.